-This Bookshelf is part also part of my Master Bedroom Final Reveal which you guys should hop on over and see how it looks now.
+This Bookshelf is also part of my Master Bedroom Final Reveal which you guys should hop on over and see how it looks now!

-The Bookshelf before was almost in shambles, literally the backside of the bookshelf had come off and I was debating if I should keep this bookshelf or just throw it away.
+Now on to the Bookshelf which was almost in shambles, literally the backside of the bookshelf had come off and I was debating if I should keep this bookshelf or just throw it away.

 This is how it looked Before

 I basically used this bookshelf to store all my crafty supplies so it ended up getting a lot of paint stains which I never bothered to clean because I really had no intention of keeping this bookshelf permanently.

 And this is how it looked from Behind.